Genetic Considerations in Plant Ecological Restoration

 - DOI: 10.1093/obo/9780199830060-0076

-Ecological restoration is commonly viewed as an attempt to restore an ecological system to its historical composition, structure, and function, which may not be possible given biotic and abiotic constraints and legacies of past land use.
+Ecological restoration is most commonly described as the process of aiding in the recovery of a damaged or destroyed system.
+In many cases, restoration may not be possible when self-sustaining populations, functions, and trajectories cannot be maintained due to the type of disturbance sustained by a site; in these cases, revegetation or remediation are more achievable goals.
 The definition of ecological restoration has been expanded to incorporate scientific inquiry into the process of the recovery of a natural range of ecosystem composition, structure, and dynamics.
-Restoration ecologists can advance ecological and evolutionary theory by using restoration projects as field-based experimental units; however, most ecological restoration activities are not conducted as scientific studies.
 Ecological restoration research spans different levels of organization from genes to ecosystems.
-Genetic considerations are fundamental to the success of ecological restoration, from seed source selection to genetic control of ecosystem services.
-Decisions regarding the use of local versus non-local plant material and the mixing of source populations under different conditions can be based on sound population genetic, ecological, and evolutionary theory research; however, selection of plant material to be used in ecological restoration is often driven by the specific project goals, availability and quality of plant material, site conditions, and scale of the project.
+Genetic considerations are fundamental to the success of ecological restoration, and considerations of this issue will impact choices from seed source selection to genetic control of ecosystem services.
+A major decision for restorationists is the use of local versus nonlocal plant material, as well as the mixing of source populations; ideally, these choices can be based on sound population genetic, ecological, and evolutionary theory research.
+Ultimately, selection of plant material to be used in ecological restoration is driven by the specific project goals, availability and quality of plant materials, site conditions, and scale of the project.
 Beyond the local versus nonlocal selection issue, genetic issues related to small population dynamics, gene flow in the modern landscape, and gene expression affecting community structure and ecosystem functions can affect the success of ecological restoration activities.
 This article focuses primarily on plants; however, issues related to genetics of small populations (inbreeding and outbreeding depression, founder effects, and fitness consequences of reduced genetic variation) are important considerations for animal species too.
-The readings contained within this bibliography include: ecotypic variation, seed provenance for restoration, seed provenance for revegetation, life-history traits, moving beyond neutral markers, inbreeding depression, outbreeding depression, founder effects, introgression, fitness consequences of reduced genetic variation, community and landscape genetics, testing genotypic effects on community and ecosystem processes, evaluating success, and genetic composition and diversity in restored populations.
+The readings contained within this bibliography include: Ecotypic Variation, Seed Provenance for Restoration, Seed Transfer Zones for Restoration, Seed Provenance for Revegetation, Life History Traits, Moving beyond Neutral Markers, Inbreeding Depression, Outbreeding Depression, Founder Effects, Fitness Consequences of Reduced Genetic Variation, Community and Landscape Genetics, Testing Genotypic Effects on Community and Ecosystem Processes, Evaluating Success, and Genetic Composition and Diversity in Restored Populations.

-Genetic considerations of plant ecological restoration link individual genotypic performance to ecosystem function.
-Foundations of Ecological Restoration, Falk, et al. 2006, published by Island Press in cooperation with the Society for Ecological Restoration International (SER), provides sixteen chapters written by international experts and is organized into three broad sections (ecological theory and the restoration of populations and communities, restoring ecological function, and restoration ecology in context).
+Genetic considerations for plant ecological restoration link individual genotypic performance to ecosystem function.
+For those interested in this topic, numerous general resources provide a foundation for understanding how genetic considerations interact with plant materials selection.
+Foundations of Ecological Restoration (Falk, et al. 2006), published by Island Press in cooperation with the Society for Ecological Restoration International (SER), provides sixteen chapters written by international experts and is organized into three broad sections (ecological theory and the restoration of populations and communities, restoring ecological function, and restoration ecology in context).
 Included in this essential text is a chapter on population and ecological genetics in restoration ecology that is an updated and expanded version of an earlier introduction to restoration genetics, Falk, et al. 2001.
-Introduction to Conservation Genetics (Frankham, et al. 2010) provides a sound population genetic foundation with real-world case studies.
-The seminal work Falk and Holsinger 1991 articulates population biology and genetics concerns for small plant populations as well as provides strategies for sampling and conservation genetic variation.
-Bowles and Whelan 1994 includes chapters on genetic considerations, life history traits, and species interactions when restoring endangered plant and animal species.
-While the case studies are extensively Great Plains and Western North America, Rogers and Montalvo 2004 considers genetic diversity and genetic integrity essential components of source material selection for restoration using native plant species.
+A second edition, Palmer, et al. 2016 updates and expands the advances in the field of restoration ecology.
+Introduction to Conservation Genetics (Frankham, et al. 2010) provides a sound foundation in population genetics with real-world case studies.
+In addition, Introduction to Conservation Genetics (Frankham, et al. 2010) provides a thorough foundation in population genetic with real-world case studies.
+The seminal work of Falk and Holsinger 1991 articulates population biology and genetics concerns for small plant populations as well as provides strategies for sampling and conservation genetic variation.
+Bowles and Whelan 1994 includes chapters on genetic considerations, life-history traits, and species interactions when restoring endangered plant and animal species.
+While the case studies are primarily from the Great Plains and western North America, Rogers and Montalvo 2004 considers genetic diversity and genetic integrity essential components of source material selection for restoration using native plant species.
 Guerrant, et al. 2004 demonstrates the value of ex situ facilities (i.e., botanical gardens and seed banks) to species conservation and restoration.
 Of particular interest to genetic considerations for ecological restoration are the two chapters on population genetic issues and quantitative genetics.
-The Center for Plant Conservation is a network of thirty-nine leading botanical institutions whose primary mission is to conserve and restore imperiled native plants of the United States.
+The Center for Plant Conservation is a network of fifty-seven leading botanical institutions whose primary mission is to conserve and restore imperiled native plants of the United States.
 This organization coordinates a national ex situ rare plant material conservation program that ensures that material is available for restoration and recovery efforts, technical assistance, and educational and advocacy support through the network, national office, and online resources.
+Although focused on rare plant species, Maschinski and Albrecht 2017 provides a succinct overview from the Center for Plant Conservation of best practice guidelines for reintroduction that are applicable for any plant restoration project.

 Bowles, Marlin L., and Christopher J. Whelan, eds.
 1994.
 Restoration of endangered species: Conceptual issues, planning and implementation.
 New York: Cambridge Univ.
 Press.

-The Center for Plant Conservation (CPC) online resource provides links to thirty-nine leading partner botanical institutions, searchable taxon links, conservation directory and resources.
+The Center for Plant Conservation (CPC) online resource provides links to fifty-seven leading partner botanical institutions, searchable taxon links, a conservation directory, and resources.
 “Plant Links” provides access to online databases, organizations (state to international), native plant societies, and natural heritage programs.
 “Conservation Directory” is searchable by state, expertise, and name.

 Falk, Donald A., and Kent E. Holsinger, eds.
 1991.
 Genetics and conservation of rare plants.
 Oxford: Oxford Univ.
 Press.